zolutal/dwat/README.md

     let found = dwarf.lookup_struct(struct_name.to_string())?;
 ```

-A struct object can be printed as a C style definition by inoking the `dwat::format::print_struct` function:
+A struct object can be printed as a C style definition by invoking the `dwat::format::print_struct` function:

 ```rust
     if let Some(found) = found {